 As a child, Brandyn typically found solace in movies, TV shows, and music.
 It was his way of escaping reality.
 Growing up with a dysfunctional family in an income based neighborhood while attending a wealthy school district often made it difficult for him to find a sense of belonging.
 With a history of dealing with abuse, racism, bullying, being kicked out of school and institutionalized; he started believing that media was the only thing that kept him going throughout his teenage years.
 His goal, as an artist, is to instill the same type of hope and determination in people who may have gone through similar hardships as a means to pay it forward.
 Being able to witness his work having a strong impact on someone has always been more rewarding than the flattery he’s received simply for creating something.

 While attending college, Brandyn was a soldier and working to become a firefighter as a backup career to filmmaking.
 His MOS in the Army was originally a Construction Equipment Operator, but he re-classed into Civil Affairs after 4 years.
 During his career he got to complete Air Assault School and won a Battalion Level Soldier of the Year Competition.
-He came in second for a Brigade competition and was certified in Army Combatives Level II.
+He came in second for a Brigade competition and was certified in Army Combatives Level II, which infuses various weapons training, grappling and striking.
 He held quite a few jobs in the the medical field ranging from Physical Rehab Attendant to working as an aide for the developmentally disabled.
 He also worked in food and delivery services, sales, security, and fitness equipment assembly.

 After graduating college, he got his EMT certification and worked in the field for a little less than a year.
 He quit due to severe underpayment and personal conflicts at the time.
 He filmed weddings for the extra income prior to making films that would go anywhere.
 During his EMT training, he took a firefighter civil service exam and was ranked #5 on the list of hire in a local town.
 He didn’t get an interview for it until August 2014.
 That was ironically the same time he wrapped principal photography on his first feature film Dwelling and his term in the military had ended.
 He was called back for a second interview but respectfully turned it down.
 He finally came to terms with the fact that he would rather struggle in pursuing where his heart is as opposed to gaining financial stability where it isn’t.
 He often wondered if he made the right decision but after a while he accepted that he did, despite the many struggles that would follow.